-While providing American Sign Language interpreters has historically been the primary function of V.O.I.C.E., Inc., the 2000s have witnessed an expansion of services including interpreting services, employment services and in-home care in the Great Lakes Bay Region and across Michigan.
+While providing American Sign Language interpreters has historically been the primary function of V.O.I.C.E., Inc., the 2000s have witnessed an expansion of services including spoken language interpreting services, employment search services, and in-home care.

 In 2001, Tammy Scholl was appointed the new executive director with her primary goal to diversify the services V.O.I.C.E., Inc. offered to the community.

 In 2003, we began working in cooperation with Michigan Rehabilitation Services to provide employment services to individuals with disabilities.
 Learn more about Employment Services for individuals and businesses.

 In 2005, we began offering in-home care and support services to individuals with disabilities.
 We provide home health aids to people with disabilities to assist them in maintaining their independence.
 Learn more about our In-Home Care Services & Staffing.